Wills & Trusts FAQ

 20. WILL MY LIVING TRUST PROTECT ME AGAINST CREDITORS?

-Since it’s revocable during your life, no, a living trust won’t protect you.
-Talk with your lawyer about a Legacy Trust or an Irrevocable Trust and which choice is most suitable for you, if you’re interested in creditor protection.
+Since it is revocable during your life, no, a living trust will not protect you.
+Talk with your lawyer about a Legacy Trust or an Irrevocable Trust and which choice is most suitable for you, if you are interested in creditor protection.

 21. WHERE DO I FILE MY LIVING TRUST?